MV Busbar Failure Modes: What Goes Wrong and Why

 Get the cross-section or the contact faces wrong, and joint temperature rise climbs past a safe limit.
-IEC 62271-1 fixes 60 K for bare bolted copper connections — and beyond it, insulation hardens, cracks, and the joint eventually burns out.
-That is the core risk with busbars in MV switchgear: errors set at the desk or the bench surface only later — at inspection, a thermal event, or a fault.
+Table 14 of IEC 62271-1 sets 60 K for bare bolted copper connections in air, and 75 K once those faces are silver- or nickel-coated.
+Past that limit the insulation hardens, cracks, and the joint eventually burns out.
+Almost every MV busbar failure we see starts here — not in service, but at the desk or the bench, months earlier.

 In the field we see five recurring mechanisms.
 Thermal overload comes from excess current density on an undersized bar.
 A short-circuit withstand failure follows when the cross-section cannot survive rated Ith and the bar distorts.
 Inadequate phase clearance invites flashover, worse under pollution.
 Poorly prepared joints grow resistance, then hotspots.
 Burrs and oxidation lift the insulation sleeve and concentrate field stress.
 Each mechanism below ties to its root cause and the decision that prevents it.
 None are exotic, and all are preventable.